nextflow-io/nextflow/docs/executor.md

 The pipeline must be launched from a node where the `hq` command is available, which is typically the cluster login node.

-To enable the HTCondor executor, set `process.executor = 'hyperqueue'` in the `nextflow.config` file.
+To enable the HyperQueue executor, set `process.executor = 'hq'` in the `nextflow.config` file.

 Resource requests and other job characteristics can be controlled via the following process directives: